CENTRAL IOWA VAPORS IS A REGISTERED RETAILER FOR CBD AND LEGAL HEMP-DERIVED CANNABIS PRODUCTS IN IOWA.

 Sublingually taking CBD oil is one of the quickest and most straightforward means of getting CBD into your system.
 Usually, it takes up to 30 minutes for the CBD oil to work.
 And you should feel it for a few hours.

-Inhaled CBD – NOT ALLOWED IN IOWA
+Inhaled CBD – CURRENTLY NOT LEGAL IN IOWA

 With CBD oil vapes or other means of smokable CBD, you can inhale CBD into your lungs.
 The CBD passes through the lungs and directly into your bloodstream.
 This method is, by far, the most powerful and fastest absorption of CBD.
 However, its impact is brief – lasting only an hour or two.